-16. Is there a specific form for the petition?
+15. Is there a specific form for the petition?

-Yes, there is a form available from the probate court.
-The form for Petition for the Appointment of Guardianship and/or Conservator is also available from the website of the Georgia probate courts at gaprobate.gov
+Yes, there is a form available from the Probate Court.
+The form for Petition for the Appointment of Guardianship and/or Conservator is also available from the website of the Georgia Probate Courts at www.gaprobate.org

-17. What happens once the petition is filed?
+16. What happens once the petition is filed?

-As with any petition, in any court, it is reviewed to see if it meets the appropriate criteria.
-If probable cause is present, the petition is accepted for filing; if not, the petition is dismissed.
+As with any Petition, in any Court, it is reviewed to see if it meets the appropriate criteria.
+If "probable cause" is present, the petition is accepted for filing; if not, the Petition is dismissed.

-18. What is the next step if the petition is accepted?
+17. What is the next step if the Petition is accepted?

-- The court sends notice to the proposed ward of what has happened and sends copies of the papers that have been filed - The proposed ward is informed he or she must submit to an evaluation set up by the court - The proposed ward is informed that he or she has a right to an independent attorney and unless the proposed ward hires an attorney within two days, the court will appoint one to represent him/her in this action

-• On either party's motion, or on the court's own motion, the court will decide whether to appoint a guardian ad litem
+- The court sends notice to the Proposed Ward of what has happened and sends copies of the papers that have been filed - The Proposed Ward is informed that he or she must submit to an evaluation set up by the Court - The Proposed Ward is informed that he or she has a right to an independent attorney and unless the Proposed Ward hires an attorney within two (2) days, the Court will appoint one to represent him/her in this action - On either party's motion, or on the court's own motion, the court will decide whether to appoint a guardian ad litem

-19. Who conducts the evaluation?
+18. Who conducts the evaluation?